 How does it compare to other banks or services?Axos Bank was launched as a digital company in 2000 and still holds true to its initial values — a lean business model offering technology-based financial services.
 It has six offices around the country, mostly on the west coast, but plans to expand soon.

 It doesn’t rank on the FDIC’s list of Top 50 Bank Holding Companies by Total Domestic Deposits, but it’s not as established as giants like Bank of America or Wells Fargo.
 It doesn’t have a network of Axos-brand ATMs, but reimburses nearly all domestic withdrawal fees to make up for that.

 - Few to no fees.
-In part due to its low overhead costs, users can expect few extraneous charges.
+In part due to its low overhead costs, users can expect few extraneous charges across all account types.

 - Easy transfer.
 Axos Bank will send you a checklist for moving your money over to one of its accounts — it’s called the No-Hassle Switch Kit.

 - Limited in-person help.
-If you like sitting down with a banker face-to-face, you may want to look elsewhere since Axos is focused on the online and mobile experience.
+If you like face-to-face support, you may want to look elsewhere since Axos is focused on its online and mobile experience.